StevenNaranjo/CHIP8-Emulator/README.md

 > - `Annn` - Load index register with immediate value
 > - `Dxyn` - Draw sprite to screen (only aligned)

+### IBM logo
+This one draws the IBM logo on the display

+To make this ROM run we'll need to implement the following opcodes:
+> - 00E0 - Clear the screen
+> - 6xnn - Load normal register with immediate value
+> - Annn - Load index register with immediate value
+> - 7xnn - Add immediate value to normal register
+> - Dxyn - Draw sprite to screen (un-aligned)

 ## 🤓 Terms